-And I always answer: Diving is not about depth.
+I often get asked about deep diving and about the deepest scuba dive ever.
+I always answer: Diving is not about depth.

-Here’s Thomas’ article on the deepest dive ever:
+Here is Thomas’ article on the deepest dive ever:

-An 11-year-old world record was broken recently.
+An 11 year-old world record was broken recently.
 When Egyptian scuba diver Ahmed Abdel Gabr completed the world’s deepest scuba dive.

-Mr. Gabr’s dive was done in Dahab, on the east coast of Egypt’s Sinai peninsula, the same place where mr. Gomez did his record dive in 2005.
+Mr. Gabr’s dive was done in Dahab, on the east coast of Egypt’s Sinai peninsula, the same place where Mr. Gomez did his record dive in 2005.

 An official record